sci-fi, flintlock fantasy, adventure

 “But we sure had fun investigating, didn’t we?”
 Damored pressed.
 “Come on, Isa!
 You gotta be a little curious.
 Look, do you know the Bankside Brewery and Tavern?”

 “Yeah.”
-Isa had been taking jobs in this neighborhood for a while.
+Isa had been taking jobs in this neighborhood long enough to know the local businesses.

 “Meet me there when you’re done collecting on this crap job.
 Drinks on me.”